 Physical Examination Pearls

 Coexisting cervical radiculopathy should be ruled out in any situation where neck and/or shoulder pathology is in consideration.
-Observation of neck posturing, muscular symmetry, palpable tenderness, and active/passive ROM should be evaluated.
+Observation of neck posturing, muscular symmetry, palpable tenderness, and active/passive range of motion (ROM) should be evaluated.
 Special tests that are helpful in this regard include the Spurling maneuver, myelopathic testing, reflex testing, and a comprehensive neurovascular exam.

 Clinicians must observe the overall shoulder girdle for assessment of symmetry, shoulder posturing, and overall muscle bulk and symmetry.
 Scapular winging should also be ruled out.
 The skin should be observed for the presence of any previous surgical incisions, lacerations, scars, erythema, or induration.

 After the observational component of the physical examination, the shoulder should be palpated for any areas of tenderness.
-Classically, RC tendonitis correlates with anterolateral tenderness to palpation.
+Classically, rotator cuff tendonitis correlates with anterolateral tenderness to palpation.
 Next, the active and passive ROM of both shoulders is documented.
-In cases of RC tendonitis, patients may demonstrate compromised active ROM but should exhibit full passive ROM.
-In the absence of advanced degenerative changes affecting the glenohumeral joint, limited passive ROM is considered diagnostic for adhesive capsulitis and involves a separate treatment algorithm from RC tendinopathy/impingement.
+In cases of rotator cuff tendonitis, patients may demonstrate compromised active ROM but should exhibit full passive ROM.
+In the absence of advanced degenerative changes affecting the glenohumeral joint, limited passive ROM is considered diagnostic for adhesive capsulitis and involves a separate treatment algorithm from rotator cuff tendinopathy/impingement.

-The clinician can assess motor strength grading for C5 to T1 nerve roots in addition to specific RC muscle strength testing.
-Specifically, RC strength and/or pathology can be determined via the following examinations:
+The clinician can assess motor strength grading for C5 to T1 nerve roots in addition to specific rotator cuff muscle strength testing.
+Specifically, rotator cuff strength and/or pathology can be determined via the following examinations:

 1. Supraspinatus (SS)